-Once additional information is received, it is directed to the appropriate Financial Aid Counselor to finalize the award and include the information in the student's electronic file in ImageNow.
+Once additional information is received, it is directed to the appropriate Financial Aid Counselor to finalize the financial aid offer and include the information in the student's electronic file in ImageNow.
 If the information is incomplete, the student is notified by the Financial Aid Counselor via phone or email.